Healthdirect Free Australian health advice you can count on.

 What types of pain can TENS treat?

-Physiotherapists sometimes use TENS to treat pain.
+Physiotherapists may also use TENS to treat pain.

 Is TENS effective at relieving pain?